ctfer-io/24hiut2025/infra/players/README.md

 # Players

-This submodule performs the auto-creation of users, teams, and CTFd brackets (i.e. `interns` for non-competing participants, and `students` for competing participants).
+This submodule performs the auto-creation of users, teams, CTFd brackets (i.e. `interns` for non-competing participants, and `students` for competing participants) and captive portal users on the main firewall.

 ## How to use